karolykass/laravel-devenv/README.md

-# Howto build a Laravel development environment
+# How to build a Laravel development environment

 My personal notes on creating a local Laravel development environment.